BartlomiejWarzecha/WTA-stats/README.md

 ### 3. Search File

 In this file Iam making queries for all tables.
-Later I want to make them into stored procedures.
+Right now I am doing this in random order.
+Later I want to make them into stored procedures and group them properly.

-Simple aim is to make:
-   - 3 table queriesPlayers
-   - 3 table queriesRanking
-   - 3 table queriesTournaments
-   - 3 table queriesGrandSlam
-   - 5 betweequeriesn tables